krepoli/CS-330/README.md

 ### Loops

 **General Rules**
-* `for` loops: used when the number of iterations is known in advance
+* `for` loops: used when the number of iterations is known in advance.
 * `while` and `do-while` loops: used when iteration depends on a condition.
 * **Entry-controlled loops**
     * `for`, `while` - condition is checked before execution